snd/criterion/README.md

 ## condition-object reference by example

-*the first example in each section is always the preferred way !*
+*the first example (before the first "or") in each section is always the preferred way of doing things !*

 ### comparisons